MathewShardin/PatternsOfSale/Start_Document.md

 * Mathew Shardin
 * Rob Veldman
 ## Introduction
 The team is set out to create a small video game, where a player takes control of a cafe kitchen.
-The idea is loosely inspired by Papa's Kitechen game series.
-Patterns of Sale is a game that allows one to learn to use a touch screen/mouse, imporve hand-eye coordination and reaction times.
-The game is based around a player cooking (choosing) the correct dishes to satisfy a customer's order
+The idea is loosely inspired by Papa's Kitchen game series.
+Patterns of Sale is a game that allows one to learn to use a touch screen/mouse, improve hand-eye coordination and reaction times as well as practice fine mouse to improve aim in shooter games.
+The game is based around a player cooking (choosing) the correct dishes to satisfy a customer's order.
 ## Application description
 ##### Main game loop:
-1. Recieve an order (assignment) from one of the customers
+1. Recieve an order (assignment) from one of the customers.
+The tickets with dishes appear on top.
-2. Choose the correct dishes from the dish catalogue to satisfy the order and send them in to the customer
+2. Choose the correct dishes from the dish catalogue closing each ticket to satisfy the order.
+Don't forget to send it in to the customer!
-3. Recieve a score based on the order completed
+3. Recieve a score based on the order completed.
+Faster cooks get more points, while snails can actually loose them if an order isn't sent in time (10 seconds)!
 4. Repeat steps 1-3
 5. ??????
 6. PROFIT!